SIBO stands for small intestinal bacterial overgrowth, an overgrowth of bacteria in the small intestine, meaning bacteria that shouldn't be there.

 Magnesium

 Good gut bacteria (probiotics).
 A good microbial strain for SIBO is Saccharomyces boulardii.
-Or a product such as Holistic Spore Biome.
+Or a product like Holistics Spore Biome.